JHU-PL-Lab/odefa/README.md

 Requested input sequences found; terminating.
 ```

-The output reads: The test generator find three(`3`) possible input sequences (with three difference executions).
-If the program runs with any of the input sequence, it can reach the program point `target`
+The output reads: the test generator finds three(`3`) possible input sequences (with three difference executions).
+If the program runs with any of the input sequence, it can reach the program point `target`.

 ### Example - Sum (hidden)